mGuv/Anno1800Helper/README.md

 - run `yarn install`

 # Usage
-- Run 'yarn start' and wait for me to add more
+- Run `yarn start` and wait for me to add more